 - $37.65 for 30 capsules, a 30-day supply

 The “#1 rated All Natural Limitless Pill supplement” description would have you thinking everyone is taking Geniux, but the only customers I see returning to Geniux do it simply for the caffeinated feel-goods.

 Geniux is available directly through the manufacturers & indirectly through Amazon.
 More on Buying Nootropics on Amazon here.

 Conclusion: Does Geniux Work?

 Does a cup of coffee work?

-Or at least, it will seem to work.
 That’s the power of caffeine, particularly in nootropic stacks where the power of caffeine is often harnessed to trigger a placebo effect.
-On that note, Geniux’s caffeine is surrounded by small amounts of brain healthy bee pollen & Eleuthero, giving these pills an edge over coffee.
+On that note, Geniux’s caffeine is surrounded by small amount of brain healthy Eleuthero, giving these pills a slight edge over coffee.